nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

-surfaced a few opportunities to streamline our GraphQL development efforts and to reduce the risk of performance degradations and possibile outages that may be related to the gaps in the essential mechanisms needed to make the GraphQL API observable nad operable at scale.
+surfaced a few opportunities to streamline our GraphQL development efforts and to reduce the risk of performance degradations and possibile outages that may be related to the gaps in the essential mechanisms needed to make the GraphQL API observable and operable at scale.

 Amongst small improvement to the GraphQL engine itself we want to build a comprehensive monitoring dashboard, that will enable team members to make sense